shandrr/GSOCMcgillApplication/README.md

 pip install sphinx
 ```

-(The author recommends you have pip installed and on your PATH in all situations.)
+(You should have pip installed and on your path to do this.)

 After this, enter the directory of the README and type